drkrillo/docs/creator/projects/scene-metadata.md

 Your scene might have objects that can block players from moving if they happen to spawn right over them, like trees or stairs, or your scene might have an elevated terrain.
 It would be a bad experience for players if they spawned over something that doesn't let them move.
 That's why you have the option to set multiple spawn positions in ad-hoc locations.

 The position is comprised of coordinates inside the scene.
-These numbers refer to a position within the parcel, similar to what you'd use in the scene's code in a Transform component to \[position an entity]\(\{{< ref "/content/creator/sdk7/3d-essentials/entity-positioning.md" >\}}).
+These numbers refer to a position within the parcel, similar to what you'd use in the scene's code in a Transform component to [position an entity](../sdk7/3d-essentials/entity-positioning.md).

 {% hint style="warning" %}
 **📔 Note**: All spawn points must be within the parcels that make up the scene.
 You can't spawn a player outside the space of these parcels.